traupach/wrf_lrf_les/README.md

 * Many of the changes to the code were adapted from code changes made by Yi-Ling Hwong, Maxime Colin, David Fuchs, or Nidhi Nishant for previous versions of WRF.
 I have updated the code and applied it to v4.1.4.
-Previously, perturbations were applied by modifying the humidity, temperature, or wind tendencies for the planetary boundary layer (PBL) scheme; at LES resolution the PBL scheme will be turned off, so I have made new tendency variables called `*FORCETEN` that are treated in the same way as other tendencies in the model.
+Previously, perturbations were applied by modifying the humidity, temperature, or wind tendencies for the planetary boundary layer (PBL) scheme; at LES resolution the PBL scheme will be turned off, so I have made new tendency variables called `*FORCETEN` (for temperature and humidity) and `*RELAXTEN` (for horizontal winds) that are treated in the same way as other tendencies in the model.
 Note that the perturbations are added **without** explicitly hydrostatically rebalancing the model, and that stratospheric relaxation of T and q fields are done to the fields directly without the use of tendency variables.

+* The horizontal wind fields `U` and `V` are staggered in the x and y directions respectively, but the per-scheme tendencies are calculated on mass points not staggered points.
+In `module_physics_addtendc.F` the functions `add_a2c_u` and `add_a2c_v` are used to add the unstaggered tendencies to the (staggered) overall wind tendency field.
+For this function to work properly the relaxation tendancy fields need to be defined as halo and periodic fields in the registry and have the correct `include` statements included in the code before they are used in a tiled manner.

 * The radiative cooling profile is prescribed when `const_rad_cooling == 1`.
 In this case the radiation driver is not called, and instead the theta tendancy due to radiation is prescribed.
 Note this means the following variables, which are computed by the radiation driver, will not be calculated: `COSZEN, CLDFRA,